 Bootfoot waders come in one piece with the boots attached.
 No choices involved there.
 But with stockingfoot waders, you get to purchase separate wading boots that will fit more comfortably to your feet and provide better protection.
 This extra decision can lead people to ask questions.
 Why do we need wading boots specifically?
 Can I use my hiking boots or any rubber boots?
 This post will explain what waders do to help you make an informed purchase.

-Stockingfoot waders are so named because they feature the wader portion that covers your body and neoprene booties that are hermetically sealed to them to keep your feet dry.
+Stockingfoot waders are so named because they feature the wader portion that covers your body and neoprene booties that are hermetically sealed to keep your feet dry.
 They are designed to be paired with wading boots.
 The boots fit perfectly into the groove formed at the top of the socks to further keep water from entering your waders.
 This is the best way to guarantee your waders are 100% waterproof.

 Most of us immediately assume that the purpose of wading boots is to keep our feet dry.
 Wrong.
-That’s what the neoprene socks are for.
+That’s what neoprene socks are for.
 Wading boots are unusual animals designed to serve several purposes specific to riding in water and mud.
 They offer ankle support, excellent traction in muddy and slippery conditions, and protection from punctures, abrasions, and impacts.

 Wading boots are made with strategic holes in the sides, also known as drain holes.
 What’s their task?
 When riding your ATV in wet environments, it's common for water, mud, and sand to enter the boots through the top or other openings.
-This can cause the boots to become heavy and uncomfortable or lead to even dangerous situation, making it difficult to keep your footing on the ATV or on the ground.
+This can cause the boots to become heavy and uncomfortable or lead to even dangerous situations, making it difficult to keep your footing on the ATV or on the ground.

 The drain holes on the wading boots allow water to flow out of the boots, preventing your feet from becoming waterlogged and heavy.
 This also helps prevent the buildup of sand or other debris that can accumulate inside the boot and make it difficult to walk or ride.